Crell/MiDy/README.md

 * This thing is almost a framework, by design.
 Factor the framework out as well, including an extension mechanism.
 * Build a "skeleton" app, and move 99% of the code to composer packages used by that.
 As little code as possible should be "in" a real site.
 * Flesh out the shell commands a lot better.
 Like, use a real command framework.
+* Add support for redirection pages and link pages.
+* Better form handling.
+* Possibly switch to an event-based kernel rather than pure PSR-15 middlewares.
+* A proper install process using `composer create-project`.
+* Flesh out theme support better.
 * Way more detailed documentation.

 ## Feedback